 An easy way to locate pre-2011 systematic reviews with meta-analyses is to search the subject heading or thesaurus term "REVIEWS" AND meta-analysis as a free-text keyword AND another appropriate free-text keyword.

-On the Web of Science or ESBSCO platform, the FSTA search would look like this: DE "META-ANALYSIS" AND meta-analysis AND carbohydrate*
+On the Web of Science or EBSCO platform, the FSTA search would look like this: DE "REVIEWS" AND meta-analysis AND carbohydrate*

-On the Ovid platform using the multi-field search option, the search would look like this: meta-analysis.sh.
+On the Ovid platform using the multi-field search option, the search would look like this: reviews.sh.
 AND meta-analysis.af.
 AND carbohydrate*.af.
-It could also look like this: meta-analysis.af.
-AND carbohydrate*.af since .af (all fields) will include .sh (subject heading).